How to improve your Custom Vision model

-In this guide you will learn how to improve the quality of your Custom Vision Service classifier.
-The quality of your classifier depends on the amount, quality, and variety of the labeled data you provide it and how balanced the overall dataset is.
-A good classifier has a balanced training dataset that is representative of what will be submitted to the classifier.
-The process of building such a classifier is iterative; it's common to take a few rounds of training to reach expected results.
+In this guide, you'll learn how to improve the quality of your Custom Vision Service model.
+The quality of your classifier or object detector depends on the amount, quality, and variety of the labeled data you provide it and how balanced the overall dataset is.
+A good model has a balanced training dataset that is representative of what will be submitted to it.
+The process of building such a model is iterative; it's common to take a few rounds of training to reach expected results.

-The following is a general pattern to help you build a more accurate classifier:
+The following is a general pattern to help you train a more accurate model:

 - First-round training

 - Add more images and balance data; retrain